Color Schemes and Paint

 Bases are usually a plywood sheet, cut to the size you want your yard or garden to be.
 You have to measure your dollhouse's foundation and how much landscaping area you want around it, in order to cut the right size sheet.
 Take your measurements to the hardware store and buy a plywood sheet of that size or have them cut one to size for you.
 You will want to landscape the sheet before you sit your dollhouse on top of it, so there aren't any grass seams around your dollhouse.

 Instead of plywood, I use a product called tile board, for large dollhouses.
 It is sold in the same area as plywood and it's less expensive.
 You can have it cut to whatever measurement you want.
 The good thing about this product versus plywood, is that it doesn't warp or crack, it's super strong and doesn't have splinters.
 A thin sheet has the same strength as a thick plywood sheet.
-It also has a smooth side, that you can use to face towards your furniture, so its not scratched.
+It also has a smooth side, which you can use to face towards your furniture, so it’s not scratched.
 The rough side is great for adhering faux grass.

 For medium sized dollhouses, you can also make a base from foam core.
 It is easy to cut with a utility knife and you can even cut it in different, complementary shapes for your dollhouse, instead of a basic square.